 Your people are the foundation needed to scale your accounting firm

-We entrepreneurs love speed.
+Entrepreneurs love speed.
 Scale fast and get big.
 Do it quickly and maybe you can even sell your accounting firm.

-While speed is not the enemy, the result of it can be detrimental to your firm if not managed well.
+While speed is not the enemy, the result can be detrimental to your firm if not managed well.
 If you are like many firms, speed is not a problem.
 Few firms have penetrated a market so deeply that they are inundated with leads and new clients.
-It’s the state of entrepreneurship in the accounting firm profession.
+It’s the state of entrepreneurship in the accounting profession.

 Since many firms don’t have too many leads and don’t have to worry about speed in scaling, they can safely continue along making the most of the leads they can get through referrals.